Sawdust, Natural adhesive

 This project is generated and financed by the Stichting Stokroos and Yksi Expo under the theme of ‘Rethinking Plastic’.

 Rethinking Plastic stands for a 'different view on plastic'.
 Because we now realise the urgency of plastic as an environmental problem, but at the same time it is a very useful material and a world without plastic is hard to imagine.
 So we have to think differently about plastic as a material and deal with it differently.
 Designers play a crucial role in this.
 They devise and develop alternatives and can design in such a way that products last longer and the materials are easier to separate and therefore easier to recycle.
-And when reused or recycled, they can turn it into useful and beautiful new products.
-With extra values, so that users deal with plastic differently.
+And when reused or recycled, they can turn the material into useful and beautiful new products.
+With extra values, so that users works with plastic differently.

-Information submitted by the maker and edited by the Future Materials Bank.
+Text submitted by the maker and edited by the Future Materials Bank.
+For information about reproducing (a part of) this text, please contact the maker.

 Ingredients